 - Display State license, CBP, and City business license in a conspicuous building location; - Hours of operations are limited to 7:00 AM to 10:00 PM daily; - Shipments of cannabis goods may only be accepted during regular business hours; - Cannabis inventory shall be secured using a lockable storage system during non-business hours; - At least one licensed security guard shall be on premises 24-hours a day; - The premises and the vicinity must be monitored by security and/or other staff to ensure that patrons immediately leave and do not consume cannabis onsite or within close proximity.
-The CMMC prohibits the consumption of cannabis or cannabis products in public areas; cannabis consumption is limited to non-public areas, such as within a private residence.
-State law further prohibits cannabis consumption and open container possession within 1,000 feet of sensitive uses and while riding in or driving a vehicle; - There must be continuous video monitoring and recording of the interior and exterior of the premises; - Adequate security lighting shall be provided and shall be designed to prevent offsite light spill; - Onsite sales of alcohol or tobacco products and on-site consumption of alcohol, cannabis, and tobacco products is prohibited;
+The CMMC prohibits the consumption of cannabis or cannabis products in public areas; cannabis consumption is limited to non-public areas such as within a private residence.
+State law further prohibits cannabis consumption and open container possession within 1,000 feet of sensitive uses and while riding in or driving in a vehicle; - There must be continuous video monitoring and recording of the interior and exterior of the premises; - Adequate security lighting shall be provided; - Onsite sales of alcohol or tobacco products and on-site consumption of alcohol, cannabis, and tobacco products is prohibited; - No one under the age of 21 is allowed to enter the premises.
+If the business holds a retail medical cannabis license (M-license) issued by the State, persons over the age of 18 may also be allowed with the proper medical approvals i.e. physician's recommendation or medical card pursuant to CMMC Section 9-495(h)(6); - Prior to employment, all prospective employees must successfully pass a background check conducted by the City, and the employee must obtain a City issued identification badge;